paul-rod/PR.Repo/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...

-**- Ansible lets you quickly and easily deploy multitier applications through a YAML playbook.
+- **Ansible lets you quickly and easily deploy multitier applications through a YAML playbook.**
-**- You don't need to write custom code to automate your systems.
+- **You don't need to write custom code to automate your systems.**
-**- Ansible will also figure out how to get your systems to the state you want them to be in.
+- **Ansible will also figure out how to get your systems to the state you want them to be in.**

 The playbook implements the following tasks:

-**- Install Docker: Installs the core docker code to the remote server **- Install Python3_pip: Pip is an installation module that allows for additional docker modules to be installed easier **- Docker Module: Tells the previous PIP module to install the necessary docker component modules **- Increase Memory/Use More Memory: A common issue with the ELK Docker image is to little memory.
-This help fix the issue to allow the server to launch
+- **Install Docker: Installs the core docker code to the remote server**
+- **Install Python3_pip: Pip is an installation module that allows for additional docker modules to be installed easier**
+- **Docker Module: Tells the previous PIP module to install the necessary docker component modules**
+- **Increase Memory/Use More Memory: A common issue with the ELK Docker image is to little memory.
+This help fix the issue to allow the server to launch**
-**- Download and Launch ELK Container: This downloads the ELK docker container and initializes it with the specified ports being published
+- **Download and Launch ELK Container: This downloads the ELK docker container and initializes it with the specified ports being published**

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.